cbaurtx/TubeRadio/README.md

 ### Output Transformer
 There is a DC bias flowing through the output transformer.
 To avoid magnetic saturation of the iron core the core needs a small paper/plastic gap (~0.1–0.3 mm) between E and I laminations of the E I core.
 Do not use a power transformer or an audio transformer or a push pull amplifier.
+### Anode Choke
+Similar to the output transformer the anode choke L4 has a DC bias current.
+So this choke needs a similar air gap as the output transformer to avoid magnetic saturation of the iron core.

 ### Input Tank and Tickler Coil
 The target frequency range of this radio is from 1.50MHz to 4.25MHz.
 With a capacity of 70pF to 570pF we can calculate the inductance of the coil of the input tank.